michael-lazar/hn-gopher/README.md

 # HN Gopher

 HN Gopher is a read-only mirror for https://news.ycombinator.com/ (a.k.a.
-Hacker News) served using the [Gopher Protocol](https://en.wikipedia.org/wiki/Gopher_(protocol)).
+Hacker News) served using the [gopher protocol](https://en.wikipedia.org/wiki/Gopher_(protocol)).

 * **gopher://hngopher.com** (see the section on "How to view this site")